Fix "Discovered - Currently Not Indexed" in Search Console (2026 Triage)

 Step 1: Confirm whether it’s a quality block

 • Enters the index → not a quality issue, it’s a budget/priority issue.
-Go to Step 2-3.
+Go to Steps 2-3.

-• Switches to “Crawled - currently not indexed” → content quality issue.
-See Crawled not indexed fix.
+• Switches to “Crawled - currently not indexed” → content-quality issue.
+See Crawled - currently not indexed.

 • Still Discovered → site-level authority is too weak.
 Go to Step 4.